 A minor downside is that you need to detach the stick and tools before you can empty the V10 dustbin.
 The previous V8 design allowed you to empty the bin with tools still attached.
 We think this is a worthwhile trade-off for reducing the need to pull out the dirt by hand though.

 Price & Competitor Comparison

 The biggest downside to the Dyson Cyclone V10 is the price.
 With prices starting at £400, depending on the version, it’s likely to be outside many people’s budget for a vacuum cleaner.

 Does it justify the cost though?
-There are some true innovations included with the V10, such as the lighter (yet more powerful) motor and redesigned body.
-It also provides excellent cleaning performance on all surfaces, without needing to worry about a cord.
+There are a number of innovations included with the V10, such as the lighter (yet more powerful) motor, detangling feature, and redesigned body.
+We also found that it provides powerful cleaning performance on all surfaces, without needing to worry about a cord.

-If you can afford it, this is the most advanced and effective cordless stick vacuum available at the moment.
+If you can afford it, this is one of the most advanced and effective cordless stick vacuums available at the moment.
 It’s also worth shopping around for deals and discounts, as the best price varies by retailer and season (check Amazon, Argos, Currys and John Lewis).

 Frequently Asked Questions

 The V10 weighs approximately 2.6kg, although this depends on which tools you’re using.
 It’s not the lightest cordless on the market, but it’s pretty close!

 The Dyson Floor Dok is a freestanding docking station for charging your V10.
 Unlike the regular docking station, you don’t need to attach the Dok to a wall, as it has a weighted base.
 There are different Doks depending on which Dyson cordless you own, so make sure you choose the right option for a V10.